MarufZak/study-logs/understanding-linux-kernel/README.md

 3. Messages.
 Allow processes to exchange data by reading and writing to predefined message queues.
 Linux offers two types of it: System V IPC (covered in System V IPC) messages and POSIX messages (covered in POSIX message queues).
 4. Shared memory region.
 Allow processes to exchange data via shared block of memory.
 Good for apps where a huge amount data is shared.
 Discussed in System V IPC.
 5. Sockets.
 Allow process on different computers to exchange data through network, can be on the same host computer.

+### Pipe

+Pipe is one way data flow, where one process writes data into the buffer, and second process reads it from buffer.
+Process can create pipe with `pipe` syscall, which returns two file descriptors.
+First descriptor is used to read data, and second is to write.
+These descriptors can be passed to child processes through `fork`.
+POSIX defines _half-duplex pipes,_ meaning one should close before another uses it.
+But Linux adopts another approach.
+Each pipe’s file descriptors are still one-way, but it’s not necessary to close one before using another.

 ## FAQ